solareon/slrn_groups/README.md

 # slrn_groups
-A qb-phone compatible group app for [lb-phone](https://lbphone.com/).
+A group app for [lb-phone](https://lbphone.com/) the utilizes `qb-phone` compatiable exports.
+This should work with most resources that expect a `qb-phone` style group but there might be corner cases.
 This isn't great code but it works.

 **QB/QBOX supported with bridge**